maiscodes/Staphbook/README.md

 ### PostgreSQL Setup
 1. Download here: https://www.postgresql.org/download/
 2. Once installed, it is highly recommended that you use a GUI such as pgAdmin 4 which can be downloaded here: https://www.pgadmin.org/download/pgadmin-4-windows/
-3. Setup your PostgreSQL Server and run our database creation scripts in sql/.
+3. Setup your PostgreSQL Server and run the database creation scripts in sql/.

 ### Node.js Setup
 1. Download Node.js here: https://nodejs.org/en/download/